-I‘ll never forget writing my wedding vows.
+I’ll never forget writing my wedding vows, aka the moment when I realized I had no idea how to write wedding vows in the first place.
 It was two days before our wedding and I had just gotten into a huge fight with my mom over something stupid like earrings that wasn’t really about earrings at all.
 (Weddings, man, they make you do crazy things.)
-I was exhausted, emotionally wrecked, and in no place to put together something important like marriage vows.
+I was exhausted, emotionally wrecked, and in no place to spend my time writing wedding vows.
 But, since I had procrastinated on the task, there I sat, at two in the morning, holed up in my little brother’s bedroom, crying into football-printed sheets and racking my brain for inspiration, while one of my bridesmaids slept in the bed across the room.

 If I pulled together a holistic sum of all of the weddings I’ve ever attended, I would say unequivocally that the wedding vows are what set the stage for the whole damn thing.
 And that’s not to say that they even have to be hand-written marriage vows, you just have to mean them.